 Then in 2010, I knew I was ready.
 I dreamed big, took a risk, opened my heart to the world, and began my slow journey as a wedding and portrait photographer.
 My goal, then and now, is to be an artist that documents life and love in a simple, beautiful, real, and unique way.

 I've traveled to some of the most remote, stunning, inspiring, and amazing places in the world… all in the name of photography.
 It has truly been a wonderful journey to create a better me, a better photographer, and a better documentary artist.
 And the thing is, we are all a walking progress.
-Work hard and stay humble, y'all.
+Work hard, be kind, and stay humble, y'all.